Featured Image Credit: Photo by Greg Raines on Unsplash

 The game starts with the first player saying, “I’m going on a road trip, and I’m bringing…”

-They can name any person, place, or thing they want to bring with them on this road trip.
-Let’s say they said, “my guitar.”
+They can name any person, place, or thing they want to bring on this road trip.
+Let’s say they said, “My guitar.”

 The next player continues the game by saying, “I’m going on a road trip, and I’m bringing my guitar and…” and adding their own item.

 The game continues until someone starts forgetting items on the list.
-Consider this game as a safe way to forget what you need to bring on your next road trip!
+Consider this game a safe way to forget what you must bring on your next road trip!

 Radio Roulette